dchest/tweetnacl-js/README.md

-12000 messages per second on a $190 smartphone, sign about 150 and verify 76 messages per second on a laptop or 40 and 30 messages per second on a smartphone, per CPU core (with Web Workers you can do these operations in parallel), which is good enough more most applications.
+12000 messages per second on a $190 smartphone, sign about 150 and verify 76 messages per second on a laptop or 40 and 30 messages per second on a smartphone, per CPU core (with Web Workers you can do these operations in parallel), which is good enough for most applications.

 Contributors